nicholas22/jpropel-light/README.markdown

 The above annotation will pre-process the code by wrapping the annotated function in an anonymous class, allowing us to pass it around as an object.
 This is what the resulting code would look like if you decompiled the class:

-    private static Function1 toUppercase(String element) {
+    private static Function1<String, String> toUppercase(String element) {
-      return new Function1() {
+      return new Function1<String, String>() {
         public String apply(String arg) {
           return element.toUpperCase();
         }
       }
     }

 This is very similar to how Scala functions are implemented.
 You can then pass these 'functions' (which are really just Java objects / anonymous classes) around, just like you would pass objects around in other languages.
 And these are the types of objects that the Linq class accepts as selectors, predicates, filters, etc. Here is for example the source code of the select() method:

-    public static TResult[] select(final TSource[] values, final Function1 selector) {
+    public static TResult[] select(final TSource[] values, final Function1<TSource, TResult> selector) {
       List result = new ArrayList(values.length);